BVL 5/1 Bp battery-powered backpack vacuum

 How does the BVL 5/1 Bp Pack battery-powered backpack vacuum work?

-Even awkward spaces like overhead compartments are easy to clean using the backpack vacuum.
+Even awkward spaces like overhead lockers are easy to clean using the backpack vacuum.
 Because I don't have to pick up the vacuum cleaner any more, I have an extra hand free, which makes my job so much easier.
-Its light weight and the freedom of no cable make it ideal for us to use in the airplanes.
+Its light weight and the freedom of no cable make it ideal for us to use in the aeroplanes.

 Even up a ladder